tomassedovic/quicksilver-roguelike/README.md

 https://docs.rs/glutin/0.19.0/glutin/dpi/index.html

-If your system is configured for a DPI that's say `1.3`, the window size (with all its contents) will be scaled up to it.
+If your system is configured for a DPI that's `1.3`, the window size (with all its contents) will be scaled up to it.
 This is a very important accessibility feature and not handling it properly can make your program too small for people with bad eyesight or a "Retina display".